AsitDesai/ECell-x-NPCI-Hackathon/README.md

 The codebase and the documentations are attached in the directories as well.
 The step by step guide on using the app and website can be found in the [Instructions](https://github.com/AsitDesai/ECell-x-NPCI-Hackathon/blob/main/App%20Demo%20System%20Setup.pdf) document.

+Demo working videos of both the app and the website are attached as well.

 # Our Solution

 Unified Reward System (URS) is a cross-vendor rewards platform integrated with **NPCI** for secure, seamless point accumulation and redemption across multiple retail chains.
 It benefits both customers and vendors by driving engagement and sales.